 Cooperating with each other –

 position of rendering service to their faith.
-Although they were required to
+They were required to

-word of God, and to obey his word was to obey Christ Himself.
+word of God, so to obey him was to obey Christ Himself.
 Paul felt this

 way about the Philippians while he was in prison, because they eagerly desired